Salvadoran accused of abortion faces retrial, hefty sentence

 “What Evelyn is living is the nightmare of many women in El Salvador,” said her lawyer, Elizabeth Deras.

-Hernández says she had no idea she was pregnant, as a result of a rape.
-She recalls making her way to an outhouse in a poor, rural community one day in 2016 with strong abdominal pains.
+Hernández has said she recalls making her way to an outhouse in a poor, rural community in April 2016 with strong abdominal pains.
 She squatted to defecate, she says, and the baby must have slid to the bottom of the septic tank.
 Evelyn’s mother says she found her daughter passed out next to the makeshift toilet and hailed a pickup truck to transport her to a hospital 30 minutes away.

 The fetus was 32 weeks old — nearly full term — and forensic examiners weren’t able to determine whether the death occurred in the womb, or in the feces.
 The cause of death remains unclear.